learn-co-curriculum/dsc-correlation-covariance/README.md

 - $\mu_y$ = mean of the dependent variable $Y$

 > You can see that the formula calculates the variance of $X$ and $Y$ by multiplying the variance of each of their corresponding elements.
-Hence the term **CO-variance**.
+Hence the term **covariance**.

 **Back to our ice cream sales example**: